drslump/failure/readme.md

 ## Known issues

-On all versions of Internet Explorer and any browser that doesn't support `Object.defineProperty` the stack is generated when the error object is created not only when the `.stack` property is accessed.
+On all versions of Internet Explorer (also Edge) and any browser that doesn't support `Object.defineProperty` the stack is generated when the error object is created not only when the `.stack` property is accessed.
 This can be an issue if your code creates a lot of error objects, like for instance a parser that uses